ubccr/genesysv/docs/source/index.rst

     }

 There are nine fields in each record.
 Note that the ``friend`` field is a nested field.
 Elasticsearch is a NoSQL database that stores
 JSON documents.
-Before inserting new documents in to Elasticsearch, you should define a ''mapping'' of the data.
-A Mapping is a description of the data that indicates to Elasticsearch how to store and query the data.
+Before inserting new documents into Elasticsearch, you should define a ''mapping'' of the data.
+A mapping is a description of the data that indicates to Elasticsearch how to store and query the data.
 For example, if something is stored as a float, then Elasticsearch knows that range operators are allowed.
 If you do not define a mapping, Elasticsearch can automatically guess the mapping, but this may not be optimal.
 To define a mapping, we will use the Python 3 API for Elasticsearch.
 Make sure that Python virtual environment is activated and install the package ::